oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 BEGIN
   DBMS_CLOUD_AI_AGENT.create_agent(
     agent_name => 'Customer_Return_Agent',
-    attributes => '{"profile_name": "GOOGLE",
+    attributes => '{"profile_name": "OCI_GENAI_GROK",
                     "role": "You are an experienced customer return agent who deals with customers return requests."}');
 END;
 ```

-## Task 6: Create the Agent Team
+## Task 7: Create the Agent Team

-You'll define a team of AI agents that work together to accomplish tasks.
-You specify agents and their associated tasks, along with how the tasks should be processed.
-In this scenario it is a single agent.
+You'll define an agent team that uses the agent and tasks specified above.
+You specify agent-task pairs for defining a sequential workflow.
+If you have multiple agents or multiple tasks, these are specified within the JSON list.
+The same Agent can be specified multiple times with their associated tasks.
+In this scenario it is a single agent and task pair.

 Create the Return\_Agency\_Team.